ovidiuch/illustrated-algorithms/README.md

 - The same code that is displayed next to the illustration is also decorated using [Babel](babel-plugin-trace-execution/src/index.js) and executed to record the context at every step.
 Literally the same source file.
 - Going back and forth between function execution (and call stack when algorithm uses recursion) is effortless.
 So is pausing and resuming.
-- Visualizations are be easy to follow, fun to play with and simple enough to fit inside the screen of any modern phone.
+- Visualizations are easy to follow, fun to play with and simple enough to fit inside the screen of any modern phone.

 ## Work in progress